binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 When ever a user browses to a HTTPS website, there is the potential for an attacker to intercept the request before the TLS handshake is made, and if the web server accepts an unencrypted request, redirect the user to the same website, but without the TLS.

 This is a danger for all websites that do not enforce TLS for every page, or better, at the domain level.
-For example, many websites are run over plain HTTP until the user wants to log in, at which point the browser issues a request to an HTTPS resource that is listed on an unencrypted page.
+For example, many websites are run over plain HTTP until the user wants to log in, at which point the browser then issues a request to an HTTPS resource that is listed on an unencrypted page.
 These requests can easily be intercepted, and the attacker can change the request to HTTP so that the TLS handshake is never made.

 [https://httpswatch.nz](https://httpswatch.nz) is an excellent resource for some of the prominent websites in New Zealand, informing them of the issues in regards to HTTPS health.